Use the analysis-aliws plug-in

 -

-Content: Each line must contain one word with no leading or trailing whitespace.
-Use UNIX or Linux line endings (
+Content: Each line must contain a single word with no leading or trailing whitespace.
+Use UNIX or Linux line endings (a newline character,

 Log on to the Alibaba Cloud Elasticsearch console.